brodysmith1/dylan-ipsum/README.md

 # Dylan Ipsum: Generate random Bob Dylan lyrics

 This is the codebase for the [dylanlyrics.app](https://www.dylanlyrics.app/) website.

-Also available as an [npm package](https://github.com/brodysmith1/dylan-ipsum-npm) for easy integration into your web projects.
+Also available as an [npm package](https://github.com/brodysmith1/dylan-ipsum-npm), if that's your thing.

 <hr>